 Ice Leader ‘Plus Days’

 Stay for an extra day after the Ice Leader course and put your new skills into practice on a classic Canadian Rockies multi-pitch climb.
-On this day, participants will not be leading the climb but will have the opportunity to put other skills to practice and watch a professional lead the pitches.
-The instructor to student ratio is 1:2, we divide into compatible teams, choose a suitable ‘multi-pitch’ route (several rope lengths in height) and spend the day climbing it.
+On this day, participants will not be leading the climb but will have the opportunity to put other skills into practice and watch a professional lead the pitches.
+The instructor-to-student ratio is 1:2, we divide into compatible teams, choose a suitable ‘multi-pitch route (several rope lengths in height) and spend the day climbing it.
 We have a seemingly endless list of multi-pitch ice climbs in the Banff, Canmore, Kananaskis and Lake Louise areas.

 Meeting Time and Place

 The course begins at the Yamnuska office in Canmore at 7:00 am on the first day.
 The Yamnuska office is located at 200, 50 Lincoln Park, Canmore, Alberta.
 See this map for location.

 The “Yam Ice Team” includes some of the best ice climbers and course instructors anywhere!
 Enthusiastic and extremely talented, they hold climbing certification from the Association of Canadian Mountain Guides and from other International Federation of Mountain Guide Association (IFMGA) countries.
 Your safety and enjoyment are paramount to them.
 There will be a maximum of 12 students and a minimum of 4.
 Instructor/student ratios range down from 1:6.
 In addition to being expert ice climbers, they are well trained to Yamnuska’s high customer service standards and are highly experienced course instructors.

 To keep prices down participants are responsible for their own transport to Canmore and during the program.
 Canmore is a 1 hour (100km) drive west of Calgary.